kodmunki/ku4js-kernel/README.md

 ---

+#Bind to jquery
+You can bind ku4js to jquery by setting `var ku4jQuery = true;` before ku4js loads.

 #Documentation
 The following documentation describes each class in the ku4js-kernel library.
 It is organized to follow the directory structure found in /src ordered by lowest level constructs first.
 All instantiable classes can be instantiated using the $.className() syntax.
 All constructors are empty unless otherwise noted.